Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

 For $N > n$, $\T(0)$ and $\shift^{K^N}(\T)(0)$ now are in the same position modulo $K^N$, so as before there are exactly $|\ab|$ subintervals that could contain $\mtconj(\shift^{K^N}(\T))$.
 Shifting by $K^N$ matches up $n$-supertiles as well, so the possible intervals for $\T$ and $\shift^{K^N}(\T)$ are contained in the intervals for $\T$ and $\shift^{K^n}(\T)$.
 Thus there are $|\ab|$ nested sequences of intervals of vanishing length that $\iiet^{K^n}(x)$ can visit as $n \to \infty$.
 The limits of their left endpoints are the possible accumulation points for $\left\{\iiet^{K^n}(x) , \, n \in \N \right\}$. \end{proof}

 The spectrum of constant-length substitutions is well-understood (see \cite{Dekking} and the survey \cite{Fogg}).
 The spectrum always contains $\Z[1/K]$, representing the underlying $K$-adic odometer structure.
-Questions of whether any other eigenfunctions, or any other significantly different functions at all, depends on how the letters populate the locations in $\subs^n(\alet)$ as $\alet$ varies.
-A fundamental notion is the following. \begin{definition} A substitution $\subs$ has a {\bf \em coincidence} if there are $N \in \N, \blet \in \ab$ and $\coinj \in \{1, ..., K^N\}$ such that $\blet$ is the $\coinj$th letter of $\subs^N(\alet)$ for all $\alet \in \ab$.
-Elements in $\domain$ of the form $(\alet, \coinj)$ are called {\bf \em coincidence labels}. \end{definition}
+Questions of whether there are any other eigenfunctions, or any other significantly different functions at all, depends on how the letters populate the locations in $\subs^n(\alet)$ as $\alet$ varies.
+A fundamental notion is the following.